 The measure under consideration (MUC) is a patient-reported outcome performance measure (PRO-PM), which addresses a high priority for the Merit-based Incentive Payment System (MIPS).
 It is also a behavioral health measure, which addresses a high priority specialty and high priority clinical condition for MIPS.
 The MUC is not duplicative of any existing measures in the program.
-Only one measure in MIPS, CMIT 01080-C-MIPS, relates to functional assessments for patients with a mental health disorder;
+Only one measure in MIPS, CMIT 01080-C-MIPS, relates to functional assessments for patients with a mental health disorder; however, it is for dementia patients exclusively.

-Top of Document | Improvement or Maintenance of Functioning for Individuals with a Mental and/or Substance Use Disorder however, it is for dementia patients exclusively.
 This MUC is a comprehensive measure inclusive of broad mental and/or substance use disorder and uses a measurement-based care framework for implementation across various settings and populations.